d3christ/spanwiki/wiki/manual/regression09.md

 # Quick Reference (updated title)

 Here is an [http://www-psych.stanford.edu/~span/Scripts/midReg example regression script] to download.

-run this script from your scripts directory using the command:
+Run this script from your scripts directory using the command:

 ```
 ./midReg